cyanzhong/docs.taio.app/docs/integration/shortcuts.md

 By leveraging home screen widgets supported by Shortcuts, you can do that without launching the app.

+> Note that, on some versions of iOS (E.g., iOS 15.0), the built-in "Clipboard" variable doesn't work.
+You will see an error, and you can use the "Get Clipboard" action to work it around.
+This issue is reported to be fixed in iOS 15.1.

 ## Get Clippings

 This action returns saved clippings in Taio, you can specify pinned or not: